dai-shi/proxy-compare/README.md

 This function marks an object that will be passed into `createProxy` as marked to track or not.
-By default only Array and Object are marked to track, so this is useful for example to mark a class instance to track or to mark a object to be untracked when creating your proxy.
+By default only Array and Object are marked to track, so this is useful for example to mark a class instance to track or to mark an object to be untracked when creating your proxy.

 #### Parameters